History

 Gerrit Rietveld Academy and Ara Acrylics

-The Gerrit Rietveld Academy is an independent, internationally oriented college of Fine Arts and Design in Amsterdam.
+The Gerrit Rietveld Academy is an independent, internationally oriented university of applied sciences for Arts and Design in Amsterdam.
 One of the founders of the Academy is Pieter Keune, professor of chemistry and philosophy.
-Pieter Keune has been working as a teacher at the Academy since 1971, constantly immersing himself in paint making and the use of art materials.
+Pieter Keune has been working as a lecturer at the academy since 1971, constantly immersing himself in paint making and the use of art materials.

 Gerrit Rietveld Academy and Ara Acrylics